KattojuRavi/starter-hugo-academic/content/home/experience.md

         Responsibilities include:

         * Telemetry, tracking, and observation of satellite locations.
-        * Developed an autonomous drilling robot for land slide monitoring and space navigation as part of Bachelors thesis project.
+        * Developed an autonomous drilling robot for land slide monitoring and space navigation as part of Bachelors thesis.

 design:
   columns: '2'